Code-Institute-Submissions/BlackJack-1/README.md

 * As a user, I want a start button to initialise the game
 * As a user, I want to reset the game whenever I want
-* As a user, I want to have options to Stay or Bet, so that I can decide my next move
+* As a user, I want to have options to Stay or Bet, so thatI can have freedom in choice/options
 * As a user, I want to know how much my cards add up to, so that I don’t need to add up the total of my cards value myself
 * As a user, I want to know who has one that round
-* As a user, I want to know where I am in terms of winning and lossing
+* As a user, I want to know where I am in terms of winning and losing

 ### Features: